-NPort S8000's Port Trunking feature allows devices to communicate by aggregating up to two trunk groups on the NPort S8000.
-If one of the ports fails, the other ports in the same trunk group will provide back up and share the traffic automatically.
+NPort S9000's Port Trunking feature allows devices to communicate by aggregating up to two trunk groups on the NPort S9000.
+If one port fails, the other ports in the same trunk group will provide backup and share the traffic automatically.